damianoduranti/Short-Term-Crypto-Dynamics/README.md

 ```

 ## Notes
+- When the data producer has been inactive for some time, the app has the capabilities to recover the missing data and fill the dataset to have a complete history.
+This may need some time at the first run to correctly display the plots and the predictions.
-During execution, you may encounter some issues related to the connection to Postgres services.
+- During execution, you may encounter some issues related to the connection to Postgres services.
 These problems may be due to your connection limitations.